steveoni/steveoni.github.io/project.md

             url: "https://kbar.vercel.app/"
 ---

-Most of the projects listed here are open source, giving me the opportunity to explore and share knowledge with a community of people interested in similar topics.
-I have explored topics and ideas around data publishing and orchestration, data science on the web, networking, interfaces, browser and IDE extensions, system programming, and more.
+Most of the projects listed here are open source, reflecting how I like to work: exploring ideas in public and sharing what I learn with people interested in similar problems.
+Over the years, that has taken me through data publishing and orchestration, data science on the web, networking, interfaces, browser and IDE extensions, system programming, and machine learning systems.